MartinPankraz/DSAGTechXChange24/1-sap-cap-on-azure/student/quest3.md

   ![](2024-01-11-08-52-07.png)

-  Using the Ports tab of your VSCode, open the application via its exposed port 4004.
+  Using the Ports tab of your VS Code, open the application via its exposed port 4004.

   ![](2024-01-11-08-53-02.png)

-  To test integration with the ODATA provider, click `BuisinessPartners` or `Fiori preview` and follow your terminal in VSCode.
+  To test integration with the ODATA provider, click `BuisinessPartners` or `Fiori preview` and follow your terminal in VS Code.

   ![](2024-01-11-09-00-54.png)